-“First to the market” electronic accelerator pedals from TT Electronics / AB Elektronik GmbH
+“First to the market” electronic accelerator pedals from AB Elektronik

 Product requirements have undergone tremendous development since we launched the first electronic contactless accelerator pedal with Hall-effect sensor technology in 1998.
 Apart from different technologies and designs for car and commercial vehicle applications, it is the different standards across the world which have had the most varied effect on our portfolio regarding mechanical design and electronic interfaces.